star-inc/bhttp.go/README.md

 # Butterfly HTTP

-The easist HTTP client from Butterfly.
+The easiest HTTP client for GoLang from Butterfly.

 > (c) 2022 Star Inc.